Cleveland Cavaliers Vs. New York Knicks: Preview And Predictions

 Adding a point guard and another big man has been on the Cavs wish list for awhile.
 Cleveland did make one move over the All-Star break, which was to sign forward Derrick Williams to a second, 10-day contract according to Pro Basketball Talk.
 Williams averaged 9.8 points along with three rebounds while shooting 60.0 percent from the field in just under 23 minutes of action.

-Cleveland (39-16) has the best record in the Eastern Conference, holding a three game lead over the Boston Celtics.
-The Cavs have turned things around in February posting a NBA-best 7-1 record after going 7-8 in January.
+Cleveland (39-16) has the best record in the Eastern Conference, holding a three-game lead over the Boston Celtics.
+The Cavs have turned things around in February posting an NBA-best 7-1 record after going 7-8 in January.
 The Cavaliers are outscoring their opponents by 9.9 points a game as they are averaging a season-high 121.1 points and shooting over 51 percent from the field for the month.
 They have shot over 50 percent from the field in five of their last eight games.

 LeBron James has picked up his game this month, averaging 27.1 point and 10.6 assists while shooting an incredible 63.4 percent from the field and 60.6 percent on his three-point attempts.
 James will likely continue being aggressive with Kevin Love out for around five more weeks after undergoing arthroscopic on his left knee.

 While there has been a little trade buzz surrounding the Cavs, there has been a lot of chatter surrounding the Knicks.
 Most of the current trade talk has been about Derrick Rose though there is still some rumblings of the team trading Carmelo Anthony.
-However, Frank Isola of the New York Daily News doesn’t expect the Knicks to make any deals prior to the trade deadline.
+However, Frank Isola of the New York Daily News doesn’t expect the Knicks to make any deals before the trade deadline.

 New York (23-35) has lost seven of 10 and is just 7-17 since the calendar turned to 2017.
 The Knicks are in 12th place in the Eastern Conference, four games out of the final playoff spot in the Eastern Conference.
 So, while it is still conceivable the Knicks make a run, it is highly unlikely they do so.